 A roasted chicken in a pan garnished with fresh rosemary sprigs.

-Roasted chicken is one of those comfort food classics that no one can resist.
+Roasted chicken is one of those comfort food classic chicken recipes that no one can resist.
 That being said, it’s so easy to either under cook or over cook a whole chicken.
 No one wants a chicken that’s super dry, or raw in the middle!
 This roast chicken is a foolproof way to have a delicious dinner on the table that will earn you rave reviews.

 Butter, garlic, fresh minced herbs and salt and pepper in a mixing bowl.